1. Important Product Alert

 (See above for underwater housing troubleshooting)

-We are aware of this issue and working on solution to allow zoom function with iPhone SE (2nd generation) and iPhone Xr.
-We will release an app update as soon as solution is found.
-Thank you for your patience.
+We are aware of this issue and continue working on solution to allow zoom function with iPhone SE (2nd generation) and iPhone Xr.
+This is not an app bug – There is an iOS systems limitation within the iPhone SE and Xr that blocks out the zoom function.
+An app update will be released if and when a solution is found.

 The most likely cause for “Keep Pumping” message is heat build-up inside the sealed housing.
 After reaching the “Good” vacuum pressure and 3.5-minute leak analysis starts, and heat build-up will increase air pressure, reducing vacuum pressure.
 To prevent heat build-up, allow the housing to adjust to the ambient temperature before starting the leak analysis.
 In other words, taking a cool housing [from air-conditioned room] to a warm tropical climate will cause heat expansion inside the sealed housing, which can be avoided by allowing the housing temperature to adjust to near ambient temperature.
 Also avoid exposing the housing to direct sunlight.